garyfleming/product-engineering/estimates.md

 ---

+^ TODO predict the future: count cat/dog pics in last few talks.
+Ask how many this will have?
 ^ don't like story points
 Reasons why
 * The cargo cult of story points - Blindly adhered to, rarely understood, rarely to answer a specific question, without consideration of complexity etc